 For a given tuple of transmit and receive antennas, (t, r), the maximum of the absolute value of the real and imaginary parts of the CSI for all subcarriers is calculated using Equation (A).

-mt,r= maxk∈K{max{|HRt, r, k|, |H(I)t, r, k|}} (A)
+mt,r= maxk∈{1, 2, …Nsc}{max{|HRt, r, k|, |H(I)t, r, k|}} (A)

-The set of subcarriers, K is specified in the Sensing Measurement Report Control field.
+The number of subcarriers, Nsc is specified in Table C (Number of Subcarriers as a function of Channel Width and Ng).
 This calculation is performed for each tuple of transmit and receive antennas, (t, r), with t=1, 2, …NTX and r=1, 2, …NRX.

 For a given tuple of transmit and receive antennas, (t, r), the positive scaling factor γ(t, r) is selected to avoid overflow when scaling and quantizing the measured CSI using Equations (B) and (C).
+The value of mt,r may be used in the selection of the γ(t,r) to avoid an overflow.
 The sensing receiver selects the exact value of the scaling factor.

 This calculation is performed for each tuple of transmit and receive antennas, (t, r).